Being the Bad Guy

 In the Indulgent Style of parenting, there are few rules and even fewer consequences.
 Indulgent parents believe that kids are born with the instinct to know what’s right and wrong for them.
 Though there are occasionally rules present in an indulgent household, the consequences are almost always negotiable.

-Research tell us is that the most effective of the three parenting styles listed above is the Authoritative Style.
+Research tells us is that the most effective of the three parenting styles listed above is the Authoritative Style.
 Parents who create an environment with firm rules and consistent consequences generally tend to raise kids who understand what rules are and why they’re in place.
-If a child breaks a rule, they understands that it’s their decision and is prepared for the resulting consequence.
+If a child breaks a rule, they understand that it’s their decision and is prepared for the resulting consequence.